Welcome to the Imperial College Lodge No. 4536 web site!

 Sign Up to our Newsletter or Contact us now to Join!

-In view of the strong "esprit de corps" existing throughout both the large permanent staff and the past and present students of the College the desirability of a College Lodge has long been recognised.
-It is felt that this would add another bond of union among those scattered over distant lands: promote the maintenance of college ties and interests while abroad and afford a common meeting ground for all when at home.
-There need be no anxiety as the permanence or strength of the Lodge.
+In his covering letter Alexander Gow, the first Secretary of Imperial College, described the strong ‘esprit de corps’ that existed throughout the large permanent staff and past and present students at the College.
+He stated that a Lodge would add another bond of union among those scattered over distant lands, promote the maintenance of College ties and interests while abroad and afford a common meeting ground for all when at home.